 Artificial Intelligence (AI) is a powerful tool for having accomplished tasks where we do not need or want human intervention, either because it is more efficient in many aspects, or because it would be impossible for a human.
 It is a multidisciplinary field, involving sciences such as computer science, physics, mathematics, psychology or philosophy.

-All the lessons are illustrated by animated simulations written in C++.
+All the posts are illustrated by animated simulations written in C++.
 I have tried to write a self-explained code and explicitly readable in order to match it with the explained theory.
-All the examples from the lessons can be found in my GitHub.
+All the examples from the posts can be found in my GitHub.